 This hearty Blueberry Baked Oatmeal is the perfect satisfying breakfast for a busy morning.
-Sweet, crunchy, and juicy, it comes together quickly and you can easily make a big pan to feed a crowd or to reheat during the week!
+It comes together quickly, full of juicy blueberries and crunchy almonds!
+You can easily make a big pan to feed a crowd or to reheat during the week!

 Photo credit: © Eatwell101.com